Bringing powder on a plane might make you nervous, as you probably expect to receive all kinds of questions from the TSA.

 - If packed in a Ziploc bag, make sure to double bag in case the bag tears.

-Can You Bring Protein Powder on a Plane?
+You Can Also Bring Protein Powder

 According to TSA regulations, you are allowed to bring protein powder on a plane in both your carry on and checked bags.